HiggRn/resql/README.md

 # resql

-Try to implement a simple sqlite in Rust following the tutorial of [cstack/db_tutorial](https://github.com/cstack/db_tutorial).
+An attempt to implement a simple sqlite in safe Rust following the tutorial of [cstack/db_tutorial](https://github.com/cstack/db_tutorial).

 Tests are completely written in Rust.
-No 'unsafe' code.

-Now finished part 11.
+Now finished part 12.